sirkotsky/falmouth/content/blog/2021-09-27 Computational Creativity.md

 I have worked with "smart" machinery before, but have not yet explored the topic close enough to comprehend the idea from a more theoretical standpoint.
 It is exciting to learn that artificial intelligence is changing the very nature of creative process, but I, personally, seem to be prone to what Ramon Mantaras explains in his concluding remarks.

-> The reasons why we are so reluctant to accept that nonbiological agents can be creative is that they do not have a natural place in our society of human beings and a decision to accept them would have important social implications (Mantaras).
+> The reasons why we are so reluctant to accept that nonbiological agents can be creative is that they do not have a natural place in our society of human beings and a decision to accept them would have important social implications (Mantaras 2017).

 As part of the learning process, I should embrace a more open and less biased approach: accepting that machines may not have consciousness (hence, are not able to comprehend their accomplishments, cannot learn from their past, cannot understand the concept of ethics) should not deny "the potential for creativity or even the potential for intelligence".

 > If creation demands a visionary creator, then how does blind evolution manage to build such splendid new things as ourselves?
-(Gould, 1996)
+(Gould 1996)

 ---